weilyuwang/proshop-mern-stack/README.md

 npm run dev
 ```

-#### To preload data into the Mongo database with the seeder script
+#### To load the sample data into or clear all data from the Mongo database with the seeder script

 ```
-node backend/seeder
+npm run data:import

+npm run data:destroy
 ```

 ## Dev Tools (Optional)